apify/apify-docs/sources/platform/actors/development/deployment/index.md

 ---
 title: Deployment
 sidebar_position: 6
-description: Learn how to deploy your Actor to Apify platform and build them.
+description: Learn how to deploy your Actor to the Apify platform and build them.
 slug: /actors/development/deployment
 ---

-**Learn how to deploy your Actor to Apify platform and build them.**
+**Learn how to deploy your Actor to the Apify platform and build them.**

 ---